 grafana - dashboard server

-If you have enabled the Scylla Monitoring stack, Monitoring stack 2.0 Manager dashboard includes the same cluster status report.
-A new Alert was defined in Prometheus Alert Manager, to report when a Scylla node health check fails and the node is considered DOWN.
+If you have enabled the Scylla Monitoring stack, the Monitoring stack 2.0 Manager dashboard includes the same cluster status report.
+A new Alert was defined in Prometheus Alert Manager to report when a Scylla node health check fails, and the node is considered DOWN.

 Scylla Manager has modest systems requirements.
 While a minimal Manager server can run on a system with 2 cores, 1GB system, the following configuration is recommended:

 CPU - 2vCPUs

 Memory - 8GB+ DRAM

 Scylla Manager only works with Scylla clusters that are using the Murmur3 partitioner (Scylla default partitioner).
 To check your cluster’s partitioner, run the cqlsh command